Hooks · Personal brand

 Rotate winners weekly; repeat the structure, not the identical headline.

-More internal paths for Personal brand
+More Personal brand content

 Hook lines